ColdCaseFiler/coldcasefiler.github.io/README.md

 __accent_color__ - the color of the project card.
 I used this to help color code people, places and objects as being associated with the victim, the suspect, law enforcement, etc

+The rest of the variables are unique to People.

+Some: age, dateofbirth, sex, height, weight etc. are self-explanatory, and can be entered in any format you choose.
+Eg. weight can be in pounds or kilograms, dates can be numerical or words, and it will have no effect on the site.

+The rest: home, work, school, family, friends, neighbours, coworkers, vehicle, will be linked to their respective pages if you name them correctly.

+For instance, if we add: Jim Doe to the list of family, it will automatically link to the page called jim-doe.md, but if we add a jim-doe.md to the People folder, and then refer to a person called: James Doe, our link won't work, since it will be looking for james-doe.md, which doesn't exist!

+Another example, if we add: 21-1st-street.md to the places folder, we must make sure that when we're referring to it we're calling it: 21 1st Street to make sure the names match.
+It won't work if you refer to it as: 21 First Street, or 21 1st St. You must ensure that the names follow the same format, if you want links to work.

 ## Credits